 And from the moment that he came on stage he started connecting with people – with groups of people in different parts of the auditorium and also with individuals.
 He even connected with the camera operators and security officers.
 He gets a conversation going with individuals from all around the auditorium.
 Once he gets a laugh that gives him the positive feedback he needs to feed the creative process.

 Robin Williams enunciates his words.
 He does this by opening his mouth as wide as possible so that he can articulate each syllable.
 He also uses pauses and periods of silence.
 He is willing to take a risk and in doing so he drives himself into a flow state.
 A flow state, otherwise known as the zone, is an optimum state of conscious in which you perform at your best.

 At one smaller venue he jumped down from the stage and walked through the tables and commented on hair styles, clothing, and what the guests were drinking and eating.
 He brushed a woman’s hair, massaged a man’s shoulders and borrowed a woman’s fur coat and took it back on stage and used it as a prop to make some jokes.

 Robin Williams makes an attempt to connect with each and every individual.
 So whether you are talking to a massive audience or you are in a conversation with a bunch of corporate executives in a boardroom, one of your primary skills should be in connecting with each and every individual.

 So if you would like to overcome anxiety and build confidence in public speaking then contact me using the webform at the top right of this page.
-If you want to do a Skype session then we just need to work out our time zones.
+If you want to do an online Skype session then we just need to work out our time zones.
 I am based on the Gold Coast of Australia – Eastern Standard Time.

 |The secret of high achievers|